How the Six-Hour Workday Actually Saves Money

 It's annoying a lot of people think I'm a slacker for leaving at 3:30, but hey, I've done my 8 and I'm out.

-Leaving at 1:30 would make my life a whole lot better, with pret
+Leaving at 1:30 would make my life a whole lot better, with pretty much 0 impact on my productivity.
+Hell, I'd skip lunch for those hours.

 Re: (Score:2)